-The paper must be emailed to me by December 15 as a single Word attachment.
-Make sure this single attachment includes all text and graphics (insert graphics in Word by using "paste special" \rightarrow "as picture"; this method of pasting will reduce the file size).
+The paper must be emailed to me as a single Word attachment.
+Make sure this single attachment includes all text and graphics (insert graphics in Word by using "insert" \rightarrow "picture" \rightarrow "from file"; this pasting method will reduce the file size).
 The paper should not be longer than 4,000 words of text (including references and notes), plus charts and tables.
 Longer papers will not be accepted.